-On an annual basis the Group assesses the risk assessments in place and prioritises the creation of any further risk assessments that are required.
+On an annual basis the Group assesses the risk assessments in place and prioritises the creation of any further risk assessments required.
 Existing risk assessments are reviewed to ensure they are up-to-date and reflect current working practices.
-This is driven by the Health and Safety Group.
+This is coordinated by the Employer Health & Safety Group and carried out by the owners of the risk assessments.